badarsebard/LostMineOfPhandelver/Writerside/topics/Session-1.md

 There isn't much information that can be gleaned at this point.

 ### On the Road
 > You’ve spent the last few days following the High Road south from Neverwinter, and you’ve just recently veered east along the Triboar Trail.
 You’ve encountered no trouble so far, but this territory can be dangerous.
 Bandits and outlaws have been known to lurk along the trail.
-After about a half a day, you come around a bend, you spot two dead horses sprawled about fifty feet ahead of you, blocking the path.
-Each has several black-feathered arrows sticking out of it.
+After about a half a day, you come around a bend, you spot something odd in the road about fifty feet ahead of you, whatever it is it isn't moving.
 The woods press close to the trail here, with a steep embankment and dense thickets on either side.

 Four goblins lay in ambush.

 ![](goblin-stats.png)

-### Goblin Trail
+## Goblin Trail
 Inspection of the area reveals:
 - Creatures have been using this place to stage ambushes for some time
 - A trail hidden behind some thickets reveals that about a dozen goblins and two human-sized bodies have been hauled away